How the Soldano Super Lead Overdrive SLO-100 & 50 Watt Amplifiers Work

 The Clean Channel

 Please refer to the yellow "Clean Signal Path" in the schematic above.
 The Clean Channel's guitar signal flows through Clean & OD Preamp 1 (same as the OD Channel) then splits away from the OD Channel.
 It flows to the Crunch/Clean Switch to select one of two attenuating voltage dividers (see box in upper left corner of the schematic).
 At max Clean Gain pot setting the Crunch attenuator dumps 48% of the guitar signal to ground to control gain while the Clean attenuator dumps an amazing 96% of the signal.
 After the attenuator and Clean Gain pot (with no bright cap) the signal flows into Clean Preamp 2 then another attenuating voltage divider that dumps 87% of the guitar signal.
-The 2.2M attenuating resistor is bypassed with a 120pF Treble Peaker to keep the signal from darkening too much.
+The 2.2M attenuating resistor is bypassed with a 120pF Treble Peaker to keep from losing too much high frequency and harmonics.
 The Clean signal then joins the Overdrive Channel at the Clean/OD Preamp 4 with no mixing resistors.
 With one less preamp gain stage than the Overdrive Channel the Clean Channel has more clean headroom and tends to be more pedal friendly than the Overdrive Channel.

 In Clean Mode the OD Channel is disconnected and only Clean Channel audio flows through the amp but the Clean Channel is active even in Overdrive Mode.
 The Clean Channel is out of phase with the OD Channel due to their differing number of gain stages.
 The mixing of the Clean and OD channels in OD mode results in a slight attenuation of the OD audio signal.